Improve your Architecture or Engineering Firm's Web Presence

 3. Your site visitors are lost when trying to navigate your site.

 It can be tempting to add a lot of fancy functionality and features in an effort to build a website that will 'wow' your prospective clients.
 But adding bells and whistles just for the sake of having a lot of bells and whistles leads to poor user experience.
 Same goes for being “different” for the sake of being different or worrying about looking too much like your competitors.
 There is now a website standard that people have become accustomed to, such as where to find contact information and how to use the website menu.

 Yes, there are always concerns about how you will stand out and showcase what makes your company different.
 But don’t worry, you will!
 That is where your portfolio comes in.
 A project gallery should be the shining star of your website.
 Keep it simple and showcase your best work.
 If you can avoid adding too many unnecessary images and features that lead to poor user experience, then your site visitors are more likely to stick around your site and ultimately convert to leads and then, everyone’s favorite: customers!

 If any of these issues hit home for your architecture or engineering firm, do not despair.
-Tribute Media has a couple of FREE ways to evaluate your web presence.
+Tribute Media can help you evaluate your web presence, for FREE.